 The Québec Ombudsman has produced guidelines to assess requests for exemptions.

 The officer responsible for dealing with disclosures must, at least for this mandate, report directly to the highest ranking administrative official.
-The officer must have the independence and impartiality required to receive disclosures from employees confidentially and to carry out the appropriate verifications.
+The officer must have the independence, impartiality and availability required to receive disclosures from employees confidentially and to carry out the appropriate verifications.

 No. Officers responsible for dealing with disclosures within a public body can carry out verifications, but, unlike the Québec Ombudsman, they do not have the powers of a public inquiry commissioner.
 As a result, they cannot summon someone to provide them with the information or documents needed for an investigation.